 The most convenient and the fastest way is to travel to Dubrovnik by plane.
-Dubrovnik airport is located some 20 km southern of the city and during the summer it has numerous air connections with European destinations.
-In the wintertime there are several flights from Dubrovnik airport but you can travel via Zagreb - the capital city of Croatia.
+Dubrovnik Airport is located some 20 km southern of the city and during the summer it has numerous air connections with European destinations.
+In the wintertime there are several flights from Dubrovnik Airport but you can travel via Zagreb - the capital city of Croatia.

 If you are arriving to Dubrovnik from Korcula by car you need to take a ferry from Domince to Orebic (Peljesac peninsula).
 Then drive along Peljesac and continue to Dubrovnik (2 hours drive).

 The airport serving city of Dubrovnik is located in Cilipi, some 20 km southern of the city.
 This is the international airport which has air connections with most European countries, mostly during touristic season (April to November).

 Reaching Dubrovnik by air is the most fastest way of travelling to Dubrovnik.

 If you plan to reach Dubrovnik by ferry from abroad you will have only one choice - ferry from Italian port of Bari (in Southern Italy).
 This ferry runs from April until end of October and is operated by Croatian company Jadrolinija.
 This is overnight ferry and ride takes approximately 10 hours.
-There is no ferries to Dubrovnik from Greece, Turkey, Albania or Montenegro.
+There are no ferries to Dubrovnik from Greece, Turkey, Albania or Montenegro.

-This modern catamaran sails from Split to Dubrovnik for about 3 hours.
-Company GV Line runs catamaran "Nona Ana" which can take from Dubrovnik to the islands of Sipan and Mljet.
+These modern catamaran sail from Split to Dubrovnik for about 4 hours.
+Company TP Line runs catamaran Nona Ana which can take from Dubrovnik to the islands of Sipan and Mljet.
 During the summer it extend its sailing to Korcula and Lastovo.